Introduction to Configuring ADF Faces

 administrator when the application is deployed

-Typical runtime settings in the web.xml
+Typical runtime settings in the web.xmlfile

 include initialization parameters, custom tag library location, and security